 October 31 is Reformation Day!
 As a way to celebrate the Reformation, it takes place on the anniversary of when Martin Luther nailed the 95 Theses on the Wittenberg Door on the same day in 1517.
-That means that 2017 marks the 500th Anniversary!
-If you haven't done anything for Reformation Day in the past, this would be a great year to start.

 I've put together a round up of resources and activities for kids to celebrate this special day.
 Whether you only have little kids, home school, or just want to add some fun (or even new traditions) to your home, I hope you find something helpful here.
 I opened a lot of tabs to find and share only the best resources - many of the things I found on Pinterest were no longer available or really misleading!

 Some links in this post are affiliate links.
 You can read our full disclosure policy here.
-The giveaway is in no way sponsored.

 Books on the Reformation or Reformers